DIASTEMA-UPRC/graph-validation-service/README.md

   - Some dummy JSONs that are valid.
 To check how the service is retarning the OK status.
 - graph-validation/dummy/wrong-analyzes/
   - Some dummy JSONs that are not valid.
 To check how the service is retarning the CONFLICT status.
+- graph-validation/dummy/data-verifier/
+  - A dummy JSON used as an example of the HTTP call's JSON body for the Data Verifier Service given by the Graph Validation Service.
+- graph-validation/dummy-data-verifier/
+  - A dummy Data Verifier Service for testing purposes.

-The repository below, contains a Dockerfile, giving the opportunity to use them with Docker if needed.
+The repositories below, contain Dockerfiles, giving the opportunity to use them with Docker if needed.
 - graph-validation/docker-image
+- graph-validation/dummy-data-verifier/

 ## Example of use
 In this section, an example of how to use the source code of this repository is shown, using the files from the dummyrepositories.